 Price-to-earnings ratio (P/E)

-This is a stock valuation formula that will help you determine how a company’s stock price compares to another.
-The price-to-earnings ratio is exactly what it sounds like.
-It takes the market price of a company’s stock and divides it by the company’s earnings per share.
-The ratio can tell you how many years it will take for a company to generate enough value to buy back its stock.
+This is a stock valuation formula that will help you determine how one company’s stock price compares to another.
+The price-to-earnings ratio is straightforward: It divides the market price of a company’s stock by the company’s earnings per share.
+The ratio can reveal how many years it will take for a company to generate enough value to buy back its stock.

 Price-to-sales ratio (P/S)

-The price-to-sales-ratio doesn’t factor in profit, which is helpful for valuing companies that haven’t made a profit yet or have a low level of profit.
-To get the ratio, you divide the market capitalization of the company by its revenue.
-Market cap is simply the value of all the company’s outstanding stock, in dollars.
+The price-to-sales-ratio, which divides the market capitalization of the company by its revenue, doesn’t factor in profit.
+This is helpful for valuing companies that haven’t made a profit yet or have a low level of profit.
 The P/S should be as close to one as possible.
 If it’s less than one, it’s considered excellent.

 Earnings per share (EPS)

-Earnings per share tell investors how much earnings each shareholder would receive if the company was liquidated immediately.
+Earnings per share (EPS) tell investors how much earnings each shareholder would receive if the company was liquidated immediately.
 Investors like to see growing earnings, and rising EPS means the company potentially has more money to distribute to shareholders or to roll back into the business.
-It’s calculated by taking net income, subtracting any preferred stock dividends, and dividing the result by the total number of outstanding common stock shares.
+This figure is calculated by taking net income, subtracting any preferred stock dividends, and dividing the result by the total number of outstanding common stock shares.

 Return on equity (ROE)